FellowTraveler/flexiai/README.md

   - **Embedding Management**: Handle text embeddings for various NLP tasks.
   - **Multi-Agent System**: Manage multiple AI agents concurrently to handle various tasks efficiently.
   - **Completions Management**: Interact with the OpenAI API to handle chat completions, structured completions, and function-calling completions.
+  - **Assistant Management**: Manage AI assistants, including creating, updating, retrieving, and integrating them into threads using the OpenAI Assistants API.

 - **Retrieval Augmented Generation (RAG)**: Enhance the AI's capabilities by integrating retrieval mechanisms to provide enriched and contextually relevant responses.
   - **Comprehensive Task Management**: Organize, execute, and manage a variety of tasks with the integrated `TaskManager`, enabling AI assistants to take actions and retrieve real-time data from your personal computer or cloud services.